NexGen Academy

 • Hybrid Orbitals (1930 Linus Pauling) - sp3, sp2, sp, dsp3 - are a modification to account for the observation that certain atoms seem to form special orbitals for bonding, at the expense of native atomic orbitals.

-IV.
-(AP Students) The Molecular Orbital Model (1930's originally called the Hund-Milliken Theory) addresses problems with the Localized Electron Model (the Valence Bond Theory)
+IV. (advanced) The Molecular Orbital Model (1930's - originally called the Hund-Milliken Theory) addresses problems with the Localized Electron Model (the Valence Bond Theory)

 • electrons are not localized, and everyone knows that